trec-dd/trec-dd-jig/README.md

 Cube Test and Expected Utility.
 - We will provide both raw scores and normalized scores for your run.
 - You will need the actual topic xml file from NIST and the parameter file generated during installation to evaluate your runs.
-- Here we demonstrate how to use the scorers using a sample topic xml file, a sample pickle file and a sample run file.
+- Here we demonstrate how to use the scorers using a sample topic xml file, a sample parameter file and a sample run file.
 All the files can be found at the `./sample_run/` directory.
     + `runfile`: a sample run file
     + `topic.xml`: a sample topic xml file
     + `params`: a sample file that holds the parameters needed in evaluation